Berezinskii-Kosterlitz-Thouless transition of two-component Bose mixtures with inter-component Josephson coupling

 Here we consider a two-dimensional Bose system with two different quantum sublevels.
-We consider the situation in which two phases in the both sublevels can be synchronized through the Josephson or internal coherent coupling.
-When the Josephson coupling is switched off, vortices for both components have fractional circulation $\pm 2 \pi \alpha_i \hbar / m$ ($i = 1, 2$) with the fractional parameter $\alpha_i \in (0,1)$ for the $i$-th component with $\alpha_1 + \alpha_2 = 1$.
-Under a finite Josephson coupling, on the other hand, a single vortex in each component cannot exist as a stable topological defect.
-Instead, two vortices in both components are connected by a one-dimensional (sine-Gordon) kink \cite{Son,Tanaka:2001} to form a vortex molecule as a stable topological defect having the integer circulation $\pm 2 \pi \hbar / m$ \cite{Son,Kasamatsu-3}.
+We consider the situation in which two phases in the both sublevels can be synchronized through the Josephson coupling.
+When the Josephson coupling is switched off, vortices for both components have fractional circulation $\pm 2 \pi \alpha_i \hbar / m$ ($i = 1, 2$) with the fractional parameter $\alpha_i \in (0,1)$ for the $i$th component with $\alpha_1 + \alpha_2 = 1$.
+Under a finite Josephson coupling, which makes superfluid currents of both components the same spatial profiles, a single vortex in each component cannot exist.
+Instead, two vortices in both components are connected \cite{Son,Tanaka:2001} to form a vortex molecule as a stable state having the circulation $\pm 2 \pi \hbar / m$ \cite{Son,Kasamatsu-3}.
 Dynamics of such vortex molecules have been studied in Refs.~\cite{Tylutki:2016mgy,Eto:2017rfr} and vortex lattices have been studied in Refs.~\cite{Cipriani,Uranga}.

+The similar situation can appear in a spin-1 spinor Bose system under the quadratic Zeeman effect \cite{James,Kobayashi}, where topologically unstable half-quantized vortices and topologically stable integer vortices appeared (see Appendix \ref{sec:2comp-vs-polar}).
+As well as the Josephson coupling in the two-component Bose system, the quadratic Zeeman effect connects two half-quantized vortices with a kink to a integer vortex.
+For this system, the two-step phase transitions has been reported \cite{James} due to unbindings of half-quantized vortices and integer vortices with the unconventional jump of the superfluid density.